thephpleague/oauth2-server/upgrade-guide.md

 ## 5.1.x &rarr; 6.0.x

-Version `6.0.0` is not backwards compatible with version `5.1.x` but only requires you to make one like of code change:
+Version `6.0.0` is not backwards compatible with version `5.1.x` but only requires you to make one line of code change:

 ```patch
   $server = new AuthorizationServer(